Rolls-Royce Trent XWB: Design

-The 97000 lbf engine version for the A350-1000 maintains the same 3.0 m fan size and a 5% larger core, the additional thrust will require the fan to run 6% faster which will require strengthening to withstand the increased fan-blade forces produced.
+The 97000 lbf engine version for the A350-1000 maintains the same 3m fan size and a 5% larger core.
+The additional thrust will require the fan to run 6% faster which will require strengthening to withstand the increased fan-blade forces produced.
 It has thicker titanium fan blades and a stronger fan casing and takes advantage of technologies developed through the European Environmentally Friendly Engine (EFE) research programme.
 Its core operating temperature capability will be increased.

 Orders

 On 18 June 2007, Rolls-Royce announced that it had signed a contract with Qatar Airways worth US$5.6 billion at list prices, to power 80 Airbus A350 XWBs: US$ million each.

 A large contract with Emirates to power 70 aircraft with Trent XWBs was announced on 11 November 2007, but never filled.
 The announced contract concerned 50 A350-900 and 20 A350-1000 aircraft, with a further 50 option rights.
 Due to be delivered from 2014, the Emirates order was potentially worth up to $8.4 billion at list prices, including options.
 However, on 11 June 2014, Airbus announced that Emirates Airline had decided to cancel its order of 70 A350 XWB aircraft.

 More than 1,500 engines had been sold by July 2015 to 40 customers.
 Rolls-Royce offered its maintenance programme to Vietnam Airlines for £340 million for 14 airplanes, or £ million per engine.

+On 15 December 2023, Rolls-Royce announced that Turkish Airlines had ordered 100 XWB-84 and 40 XWB-97 engines.
+In addition to the airline's existing 66 Trent engines, resulting in a total of nearly 210, the airline has become the largest operator of Trent XWB engines.